 Learn more about he best ways to replace teeth

 With time, skill, and dedication to excellence, properly placed dental titanium posts have a 98 percent success rate in the lower jaw and 96 percent in the upper jaw.
-For people who need to replace front teeth, they provide crucial tooth replacement.
 To learn more about replacing a single tooth or many, talk to your cosmetic dentist today.
 There are common mistakes that are made when planning for implants.
-We offer to answer your questions and if you wish, restore your smile with the latest in quality implant dentistry.
+We offer to answer your questions and if you wish, restore your best smile with the latest in quality implant dentistry.

 To schedule an appointment, call our office at (847) 234-0517.
 Also, visit our dental website for services, testimonials, and before and after gallery.
 We provide our patients with general, cosmetic, and restorative dental care.
 Dr. Fondriest and his staff welcome patients from all of the surrounding cities of Chicago.
 Our practice mostly serves the Chicago metropolitan area including the North Shore and Northwest suburbs, but we often get patients from all over the United States.